dongyangli-del/EEG_Image_decode/README.md

 ```

 ## Train
+- **train_mask_img.py**is provided to learn the training strategy of EEG Encoder using masks and verify it during training.
 Please modify your data set path and run:
 ```
 python train_mask_img.py
 ```
 ## Test
-Please modify your data set path and run:
+If you want to see the accuracy of the model in 2 categories or 4 categories or categories, then modify your data set path and run:
 ```
 python sp2.py
 ```